The following are frequently asked questions regarding the National Terrorism Advisory System.

-Q1 – What will happen to the color-coded advisory system?
+Q - What happened to the color-coded advisory system?

-A - The new National Terrorism Advisory System replaces the Homeland Security Advisory System that has been in place since 2002.
-The National Terrorism Advisory System, or NTAS, will include information specific to the particular credible threat, and will not use a color-coded scale.
+A - The National Terrorism Advisory System replaced the Homeland Security Advisory System that had been in place since 2002.
+The National Terrorism Advisory System, or NTAS, includes information specific to the particular credible threat, and does not use a color-coded scale.

 A – When there is credible information about a threat, an NTAS Alert will be shared with the American public.
 It may include specific information, if available, about the nature of the threat, including the geographic region, mode of transportation, or critical infrastructure potentially affected by the threat, as well as steps that individuals and communities can take to protect themselves and help prevent, mitigate or respond to the threat.
 The advisory will clearly indicate whether the threat is Elevated, if we have no specific information about the timing or location, or Imminent, if we believe the threat is impending or very soon.

 Q – As a citizen, how will I find out that an NTAS Alert has been announced?

 A – The Secretary of Homeland Security will announce the alerts publically.
 Alerts will simultaneously be posted at DHS.gov/alerts and released to the news media for distribution.
 The Department of Homeland Security will also distribute alerts across its social media channels, including the Department’s blog, Twitter stream, Facebook page, and RSS feed.

 Q - What should Americans do when an NTAS Alert is announced?